ReachingTechnology/mobile-browser/README.md

 mobile-browser
 ==============

-browser can runing on android and iphone
+mobile browser can be runing on android and iphone.